Warhammer 40,000: Overview

-The rulebooks and miniature models required to play Warhammer 40,000 are copyrighted and sold exclusively by Games Workshop and its subsidiaries.
-These and other materials (dice, measuring tools, glue, paints, etc.) all make Warhammer 40,000 expensive as far as gaming hobbies go.
-A new player can expect to spend at least $400 to assemble enough materials for a "proper" game. and the armies that appear in tournaments can surpass $600.
+The rulebooks and miniature models required to play Warhammer 40,000 are subject to copyright and sold exclusively by Games Workshop and its subsidiaries.
+These miniatures, in combination with other materials (dice, measuring tools, glue, paints, etc.), are generally more expensive than other tabletop games.
+A new player can expect to spend at least £200 to assemble enough materials for a regular game, and the armies that appear in tournaments can be many times more.

 Miniature models

 Games Workshop sells a large variety of gaming models for Warhammer 40,000, but no ready-to-play models.
 Rather, it sells boxes of model parts, which players are expected to assemble and paint themselves.
 Each miniature model represents an individual soldier, vehicle, or monster.
 Most Warhammer 40,000 models are made of polystyrene but certain models, which are made and sold in small volumes, are made of lead-free pewter or epoxy resin.
 Games Workshop also sells glue, tools, and acrylic paints for finishing models.
 The assembly and painting of the models is a major aspect of the hobby, and many customers of Games Workshop buy models simply to paint and display them.
 A player might spend weeks assembling and painting models before they have a playable army.

-Officially, Warhammer 40,000 does not have a scale, but the models approximate a scale ratio of 1:60.
-For instance, a Land Raider tank model is 17 cm long but conceptually 10.3 m long.
-This scale does not correspond to the range of firearms: on the table, a boltgun has a range of 24 inches, which corresponds to only 120 feet (36.6 m) at a 1:60 scale.
-A Primaris Space Marine, representative of a typical infantry model, is about 4.5 cm in height.

 Playing field

 The current official rulebook recommends a table width of 44 in, and table length varies based on the size of the armies being used (discussed below).
 In contrast to board games, Warhammer 40,000 does not have a fixed playing field.
 Players construct their own custom-made battlefield using modular terrain models.
 Games Workshop sells a variety of proprietary terrain models, but players often use generic or homemade ones.
-Unlike certain other miniature wargames, such as BattleTech, Warhammer 40,000 does not use a grid system.
-Players must use a measuring tape (and templates in earlier editions) to measure distances, which are measured in inches.
+Unlike certain other miniature wargames such as BattleTech, Warhammer 40,000 does not use a grid system, so players must use a measuring tape to measure distances, which are measured in inches.